-BY H. Q. MACK.
+By H. Q. MACK.

-There is one very potent humanitarously deranged.
-The cases where it ivorous diet, not frequently urged by is shown by a perfectly healthy and vegetarians, and that is that the dietetic consumption of flesh inflicts upon that inevitably tends to harden the sensibilities; inflame the brutal propensities, and destroy the loftier aspirations of all such as pursue it.
+There is one very potent humanitargenerally physically diseased or nerv- ian reason for abstaining from a carnously deranged.
+The cases where it ivorous diet, not frequently urged by etic consumption of flesh inflicts upon a class of our fellow beings a vocation while in tender years, witness daily that inevitably tends to harden the that which would make him cruel" (p. sensibilities ; inflame the brutal pro- 203).
+A rare and wise woman, fit to pensities, and destroy the loftier aspira- be the mother of a Sage. tions of all such as pursue it.

-In your last issue Dr. Kellog very strikingly pictures the horrible spectre of the assassin of the abattoirs of Chi-The terrible results entailed cago. upon children who witness the horrors of the slaughter-house, are very vividly and startingly portrayed by Dr. K. Pursuing the matter still farther, he instances the heredity forced upon the offspring of this assassin of the innocents.
+strikingly pictures the horrible spectre misfortune to any soul, but especially of the assassin of the abattoirs of Chi- to a masculine.
+I am often shocked cago. upon children who witness the horrors women will bring forth : their womb of the slaughter-house, are very vividly and startingly portrayed by Dr. K. Pursuing the matter still farther, he beast. instances the heredity forced upon the offspring of this assassin of the inno- life may be, he that is born of a tender cents.

-Let then the question be persistently pressed home to the conscience and the heart of the flesh-eater : How can you, for the unnessary gratification of appetite, deliberately consign a class of your fellow-beings to a vocation that directly tends to obliterate the tender feelings, brutalize the sensibilites, inflame the lower propensities, and through the power of heredity degrade the offspring of those whose existence is spent in the destruction of life?
+ly pressed home to the conscience and ful for.-ED.
+RAY.] the heart of the flesh-eater : How can you, for the unnessary gratification of appetite, deliberately consign a class of your fellow-beings to a vocation that directly tends to obliterate the tender feelings, brutalize the sensibilites, inflame the lower propensities, and through the power of heredity degrade the offspring of those whose existence is spent in the destruction of life?

 Some years ago the finer minds in this country were shocked at the butchery of several children by a young boy in Massachusetts.
 I think his name was Pomeroy.
 He used to entice his play-mates into cellars, tie them, hack them to pieces, and bury them there.
-The trial of the young devil revealed the fact that his mother, while pregnant with him, had delighted in assisting her butcher-husband in killing lambs, calves, and other innocent animals.
+The trial of the young devil revealed the fact that his mother, while pregnant with him, had delighted in assisting her butcher-husband in killing sinister political representatives had lambs, calves, and other innocent animals.

-The humanitarians saved the young monster from the gallows and he received imprisonment for life.
-In the prison he proved a most perverse fiend, delighting in ruining the tools and books given him for instruction and improvement, and had to be confined in a solitary cell.
+The humanitarians saved the young monster from the gallows and he reprison he proved a most perverse fiend, delighting in ruining the tools and books given him for instruction and improvement, and had to be confined in a solitary cell.

-Dr. Edkins, the christian missionary, in his "Chinese Buddhism," relates that the "mother of Mencius (the chinese sage) moved her residence from the neighborhood of a butcher's shop, be- Conflict between Science and Relicause she would not have her boy, gion.")
+Dr. Edkins, the christian missionary, that the "mother of Mencius (the chin- the part of the whole christian church. ese sage) moved her residence from the (See Draper's "The History of the neighborhood of a butcher's shop, be- Conflict between Science and Relicause she would not have her boy, gion.")